-This bird was one of a flock of about 50 or 60 birds which I observed perched in a spiny acacia, I chose here to isolate the individual bird in the frame.
+This bird was one of a flock of about 50 or 60 birds that I observed perched in a spiny acacia, I chose here to isolate the individual bird in the frame.